aroberge/reeborg/docs/en/index.rst

 ===========================================

-.. important:: Please help reduce bandwidth usage.
+.. topic:: Please help reduce bandwidth usage.

     If http://reeborg.ca/world_dev.html is loaded in your browser, you can update its contents in a number of ways explained in the